Constellation-Labs/documentation-hub/validate/setup-guides/do/create-droplet.md

 ![](/img/validator_nodes/node-do-os.png)

 :::info Information
-Throughout the Validator Node documentation, we will be referring to the Ubuntu Distribution.
+Throughout the validator node documentation, we will be referring to the Ubuntu Distribution.
 This is a Debian based operating system.
 We chose this distribution because it comes standard with many features that make running a linux VPS more simple.

 We are going to use a `shared tenancy` plan, which simply means we will enter into a *trustless* environment utilizing a system that other people, companies (company), or organizations may also be using.
 ::::